joejcollins/captain-kestrel/README.md

 ## Stack

+Not on Github Pages because the GitHub repo is public, all its assets are public.
+There is no option for setting hidden variables for the email address or reCapture.

 * Python 2.7 on the Google App Engine https://cloud.google.com/appengine/docs/standard/python/download
 * Bootstrap v3.3.7 http://getbootstrap.com
 * Colour scheme based on \web_app\static\img\wrekin_beyond.jpg using http://www.lavishbootstrap.com/